franreysaycon/FBPrivateSecureAIChallenge/README.md

 Subtracting mean centers the data around zero and dividing by std squishes the values to be between -1 and 1.
 Normalizing helps keep the network work weights near zero which in turn makes backpropagation more stable.
 Without normalization, networks will tend to fail to learn

+# Part 8
+## Exercise 1
+Transfer learning is making use of pretrained models to solve problems they weren't train on.
+A sample is ImageNet, a massive dataset with over 1 million labeled images in 1000 categories.
+It's used to train deep neural networks using an architecture called convolutional layers.